Muhoti/smsolutions_admin/README.md

 ## 🌐 API Integration

-The website is configured to work with the Strong Muhoti API running on port 3003.
+The website is configured to work with the SMSolutions API running on port 3003.
 Make sure your API server is running before starting the frontend.

 ### API Endpoints Used: